sourabhverma1302/pdf-rag-chatbot/README.md

 README Project Description

-DocMind is an AI-powered document assistant that enables users to upload PDF files and interact with them through natural language conversations.
+AI-powered document assistant that enables users to upload PDF files and interact with them through natural language conversations.
 The application leverages Retrieval-Augmented Generation (RAG) to retrieve relevant document chunks from a persistent ChromaDB vector database and combines them with OpenAI language models to generate accurate, context-aware responses.

 Features: